 This is an often overlooked step in the shaving process.
 Unfortunately, many men seem to think that shaving first and then washing your face is the best way to get the perfect shave, but the reverse is true.

 At the very least you should use a face scrub specifically designed for men before shaving to remove dead skin cells from your face and enhance the effectiveness of the blade which won’t get clogged up with dead skin and other impurities such as oil and dirt.

-The blades are obviously the most important feature of a razor or electric shaver, but too many of us go for very long periods of time without even bothering to replace the blades with fresh sharp ones, let alone clean them on a semi-frequent basis.
+The blades are the most important feature of a razor or electric shaver, but too many of us go for very long periods without even bothering to replace the blades with fresh sharp ones, let alone clean them on a semi-frequent basis.